chung1016/OnlineShopWeb/README.md

 # OnlineShop
-This ia a side project done by chung1016 to practice web development using node.js and react.js.
+This is a side project done by chung1016 to practice web development using node.js and react.js.
 This application contain a server and client interface.
 The server is using node.js with express framework, while the UI of the application is using React.js with simple CSS.
 ## Server Design
 In the file of app.js, the request ends with '/' is redirected by the router productRouter.
 The server request follow RESTful style, which means:
   1. All data communication is using JSON format